bkpgh/outgrab/README.rst

 Introduction
 -------------

-Outgrab programatically selects important information from large files and sends it to other files for later consumption by humans or other programs.
-In this sense, it is like a general-purpose report-writer.
+Outgrab programatically selects important information from, usually large, text files and sends that information to other files for later consumption by humans or other programs.
+It provides a relatively simple domain-specific language for file summarization, report writing, or input file creation.
 The canonical examples and motivating cases for the creation of outgrab are the large output files produced by programs for molecular simulations or quantum chemistry calculations.
-These output files can be thousands of lines long and while all of those lines may be important for some purposes, most often you just want to look at a few of the important ones or send a small subset of them to another program for, e.g., plotting.
-Outgrab can make this process simple, maintainable, and reproducible.
+Those output files can be many thousands of lines long and while all of those lines may be important for some purposes, most often you just want to look at a few of the important ones or send a small subset of them to another program for, e.g., plotting.
+Outgrab intends to make this process simple, maintainable, and reproducible.

 Why would you use this program instead of grep, sed, awk, cut, paste, etc.?

 1. Because you forget how to use all of the options of those programs.
+2. Because it makes some of the relevant operations easy to do.
-2. Because the commands included are very close to what you would do by hand when searching through an output file and selecting the bits of interest.
+3. Because the commands included are very close to what you would do by hand when searching through an output file and selecting the bits of interest.

 License